sagecrotown/sagecrotown/README.md

 (they/them)

-- 🌱 Working on a BS in Computer Science!
+- 🌱 Recent graduate with a BS in Computer Science!
 - 🎓 Minors: Robotics, Mechanical Engineering, and Studio Art
-- 🦾 Captain of NYU Robomaster
+- 🦾 (Ex) captain of NYU Robomaster
-- 💼 TA at NYU Tandon
 - 💻 Interested in accessible tech and robotics